The heart of

 Proposed solution:

-In a company involved in the precision machining of steel and aluminium parts, a critical step in the production process was the thorough cleaning of the surfaces prior to bonding and plating.
-Due to the nature of the contaminants (technical lubricants, oxidation, machining dust), standard detergents and water cleaning were proving insufficient.
+For a company involved in the precision machining of steel and aluminium parts, a key step was the thorough cleaning of the surfaces before bonding and plating.
+Due to the nature of the contaminants - technical lubricants, oxidation and machining dust - standard detergents and water washing proved insufficient.

-Aggressive chemistry (including alkaline and acidic agents) has made it possible to effectively remove difficult contaminants without damaging the surface of the workpieces.
-Supplementing the process with a pressurised water rinse and neutralisation ensured that the workpiece was fully ready for further stages.
+Aggressive chemistry, including alkaline and acidic agents, made it possible to remove difficult contaminants without damaging the surface of the workpieces.
+Topping off the process with a pressurised water rinse and neutralisation ensured that the workpiece was fully ready for the next stages.

 Check also: